Codecademy/docs/content/c-sharp/concepts/arrays/terms/copyto/copyto.md

   - 'paths/computer-science'
 ---

 The `.CopyTo()` method in C# provides a functionality to copy elements from one array to another or to a specific location within an array.

 It offers a convenient way to duplicate array contents, ensuring that the target array holds the same values in the specified range.
-By specifying the destination array and the starting index, precise control over the element copying process is achieved, facilitating efficient data manipulation and array operations in your code.
+By specifying the destination array and the starting index, precise control over the element copying process is achieved, facilitating efficient data manipulation and array operations.

 ## Syntax